 Comprehensive loss includes net loss as well as other changes in stockholders' deficit that result from transactions and economic events other than those with stockholders.
-There was no difference between net loss and comprehensive loss for the years ended December 31, 2019 and 2020 and the six months ended June 30, 2021 (unaudited).
+There was no difference between net loss and comprehensive loss for the years ended December 31, 2019 and 2020.